EventStore/documentation/docs/cloud/provision/README.md

 We're aware that Azure Premium SSD volumes have a strict IOPS limit and this limit depends on the volume size.
 Very small volumes do not provide enough throughput for most production scenarios.
 We suggest you consider using at least 246 GiB disks to get enough IOPS for the database.
 You can check the current throughput limits for Azure Premium SSD volumes in [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd).

-#### Resource provisioning

-Azure resource provisioning speed will almost always be slower and more highly variable than other providers.
-Please account for this when interacting with provisioned resources on Azure.

-#### Pricing

-Prices for computing resources (virtual machines) in Azure are generally higher, compared with AWS and GCP, and this is reflected in the costs for managed EventStoreDB deployments.
-As EventStoreDB requires at least two CPU cores, and the smallest instance size in Azure is more expensive, the `F1` instance size in Azure is the most expensive of the three cloud providers we offer.

 ## Google Cloud Platform (GCP)

 For Google Cloud customers, Event Store Cloud allows provisioning an EventStoreDB cluster in the same cloud.
 You can create a cluster in the same region to ensure the lowest latency.